 The announcement then listed 25 applied-for gTLDs that would not be delegated for these reasons, plus a mention that home and corp would also not be delegated.

 On March 8-10, 2014, the Workshop and Prize on Root Causes and Mitigation of Name Collisions (WPNC) was held.
 [60] All the talks at this workshop were related in some way to name collisions.
 The talks listed below pertained to SLD blocking lists.
-Note that this report summarizes other talks with other material in their subject areas, such as the creation of the Collision Occurrence Management Framework (see Section 3.6).
-See IETF RFC 8023, Report from the Workshop and Prize on Root Causes and Mitigation of Name Collisions for a summary of the workshop.
+Note that this report also summarizes talks with other material in their subject areas, such as the creation of the Name Collision Occurrence Management Framework (see Section 3.6).
+See RFC 8023, Report from the Workshop and Prize on Root Causes and Mitigation of Name Collisions for a summary of the workshop.
 [61]

 Verisign Labs personnel gave a talk and released a paper on using block lists to prevent collisions.
 [62] Their work was almost entirely focused on data analysis to attempt to quantify the effectiveness of SLD blocking.
 Their conclusion was that SLD queries change so often that SLD blocking would not be effective in mitigating name collisions.